Reinforcement Learning-powered Semantic Communication via Semantic Similarity: Experiments

 \subsubsection{On Semantic Similarity}

-We report the result on BLEU score in \Figure \ref{Fig:BLEU}.
-BLEU score counts the accuracy of a \ngram phrase between the reference and candidate query sentences.
-The metric from 1-gram to 4-gram are known as BLEU-1,2,3, and BLEU-4, respectively.
-As can be seen from \Figure \ref{Fig:BLEU}, the proposed method learns stably as the training proceeds, and gradually outperforms the CE baseline model in BLEU-2/3 and BLEU-4, with a comparable result in BLEU-1.
-These results are very interesting, considering that a longer phrase considers more about the context, while a short phase considers more on the word-level accuracy.
-One can also find that BLEU-1 score is almost the same as the word error rate (WER) in \Figure \ref{Fig:MROE_SCORE}(a).
-Although the baseline model can produce a higher BLEU-1 score, long-term semantic consistencies are sacrificed to some extent, which is consistent with our discussion in Section \ref{Bit-semantic}.
-Since semantic meanings are usually expressed in longer phrases, the proposed model is more capable of catching the underlying semantics.
+We report the runtime BLEU score of SemanticRL-JSCC in \Figure \ref{Fig:BLEU}, which is compared with the CE-based baseline model.
+BLEU score (given in (\ref{NLP_BLEU})) counts the accuracy of a \ngram phrase between the reference and candidate query sentences, where the results from 1-gram to 4-gram are known as BLEU-1,2,3, and BLEU-4, respectively.
+First, we observe the proposed method, as notated in orange lines, learns stably as the training proceeds, which firmly demonstrates the feasibility of an RL-based non-differentiable optimization.
+Specifically, SemanticRL gradually outperforms the CE baseline model in BLEU-2/3 and BLEU-4, with a comparable result in BLEU-1.
+These results are rather interesting, given that a longer phrase contains more about the context, while a short phase considers more on the word-level accuracy, which on the other hand provides a strong evidence for the semantics-preserving capability of the proposed approach.
+On the contrary, BLEU-1 score, as can be found in \Figure \ref{Fig:BLEU}(a) is almost the same as the word accuracy rate (WAR) in \Figure \ref{Fig:MROE_SCORE}(a).
+Although the baseline model (with CE loss on each word pair) produces a higher BLEU-1 score, long-term semantic consistencies are sacrificed to some extent, as our discussions in Section \ref{Bit-semantic} have revealed.
+Note that we do not emphasis the superiority on all the n-gram scores, but a schematics shift and improvement from low \ngram to high-order semantic similarity, which better reveals the contextual semantic meanings.